aramirezfr/AircraftCrashAnalysis/README.md

 # Aircraft Acquisition Proposal

 ## Overview:
-I have conducted a datananalysis with the aim of providing recommendations for the optimal aircraft selection to ensure a successful business venture.
+I have conducted a data analysis with the aim of providing recommendations for the optimal aircraft selection to ensure a successful business venture.
 This analysis is grounded in three key recommendations and factors crucial for evaluating the viability of